Gustav Gun

 5 x shells fired Fort Maxim Gorki and its coastal battery.

-At the conclusion of the siege of Sevastopol on July 4, 1942, Gustav had fired a total of 48 rounds and the original barrel was worn out (250 rounds were fired during R&D).
+After the siege of Sevastopol on July 4, 1942, Gustav fired 48 rounds, and the original barrel was worn out (250 rounds were fired during R&D).
 The spare barrel was installed at this point with the worn-out one sent to the factory for refurbishment.

 Movement of the Gustav Gun to the Eastern Front

-At this point, the German army had the Gustav gun dismantled and moved to the northern section of the Eastern Front of the war near Leningrad.
-It was positioned about 30 km from the city in close proximity of the railway station, Taizy.
-Although the gun was operational, the attack on Leningrad was cancelled and it spent the winter in this location.
-After the winter, the Gustav was moved to Germany to be refurbished.
+At this point, the German army dismantled the Gustav gun and moved to the northern section of the Eastern Front of the war near Leningrad.
+It was about 30 km from the city near the railway station, Taizy.
+Although the gun was operational, the attack on Leningrad was canceled, and it spent the winter in this location.
+After the winter, Gustav was moved to Germany to be refurbished.
 Although some have claimed to the contrary, the gun was not used during the Warsaw uprising.
-To prevent Allied capture of the gun, it was destroyed at some point prior to April 22, 1945 when it was discovered in the forest approximately 9.3 miles north of Auerbach.
+To prevent Allied capture of the gun, it was destroyed at some point before April 22, 1945 when it was discovered in the forest approximately 9.3 miles north of Auerbach.

 The Second Gustav Gun, Dora